 Swing Into Action

-Start your golf excursion by heading to the recently renovated Port Royal Golf Course on the West end, home to the first ever PGA TOUR Bermuda Championship event through 2023 as well as a multi-year host course for the PGA Grand Slam of Golf.
+Start your golf excursion by heading to Port Royal Golf Course on the West end, home to the first ever PGA TOUR Bermuda Championship event through 2023 as well as a multi-year host course for the PGA Grand Slam of Golf.
 Play a round like a pro on its lush TifEagle greens and enjoy the spectacular views from nearly every hole – especially from the signature 16th hole.
 With a clear over-ocean shot to the green, the 16th is considered one of the premier par-3 holes in the world.

 Relax and enjoy drinks or a delicious meal at the bar, or on the patio from the Bella Vista Bar & Grill